luciensadi/AwakeMUD/README.md

 - From the src directory, run `make clean && make`.
 - Change to the root directory and run the game (ex: `gdb bin/awake`, or `lldb bin/awake` on OS X).

-## Cygwin notes
+### Cygwin Installation Notes
-- AwakeCE can run in windows under cygwin
+- AwakeCE can run in Windows under Cygwin.
-- To build it, you need cygwin (64bit) and cygwin apps/libraries : make, g++, libcrypt, libsodium, mysqlclient
+- To build it, you need Cygwin (64bit) and Cygwin apps/libraries: make, g++, libcrypt, libsodium, mysqlclient.
-- Update src/Makefile and comment out/uncomment the cygwin config
+- Update src/Makefile and comment out/uncomment the Cygwin config.
-- Build by doing `cd src;make`
+- Build by doing `cd src;make`.
-- Run by doing `./bin/awake`
+- Run by doing `./bin/awake`.
-- Note: You may have to manually import the sql changes as gensql.sh may or may not work, use 127.0.0.1 as dbhost if running local db.
+- Note: You may have to manually import the SQL changes as gensql.sh may or may not work, use 127.0.0.1 as dbhost if running local db.
-- With cygwin, you can also use Eclipse CPP IDE, just create a cygwin-c++ project and point the directory to where your AwakeMUD is located, play around with build settings to ensure it is using your Makefile in src.
+- With Cygwin, you can also use Eclipse CPP IDE, just create a Cygwin-C++ project and point the directory to where your AwakeMUD is located, play around with build settings to ensure it is using your Makefile in src.
 Debugging/Running works.

 ### Make / Compile Troubleshooting